jobinmatt/Elevator-Control-System/README.txt

 ******************* README *******************
-List of Team Members:
+List of Team Members and Responsibilities:
-Brij Patel
-Dharina H.
-Jobin Mathew
-Rajat Bansal
-Shounak Amladi
+Brij Patel - Worked on InputParser.java and Scheduler Algorithm and Communication between Subsystems Dharina H. - Worked on Floor Subsystem, HostActions.java and Floor Packet.java Jobin Mathew - Worked on StateDiagram, Unit test, README and setup Scheduler Subsystem Rajat Bansal - Worked on Floor Subsystem, ConfigurationParser.java and Shounak Amladi - Worked On Elevator Subsystem, ElevatorPacket.java
 **********************************************
 List of Files:
 Elevator-Control-System/